 Tentative Dates for the field trips:

-1. Whatcom Farm Circle – November 7th or November 8th (hoping to get the bus to take us)
+1. Whatcom Farm Circle – November 19th or November 20th

 In third grade, students are graded using standards base assessment.
 They are not assigned a letter grade but are given a number that corresponds to an academic quality.
 The goal is for every student to meet standard.
 Standard numbers are not the equivalent of a letter grade.
 Listed below are the standard number and a description.
 Students learning expectations (SLE’s) refer to behavior, work habits and attitude.
 They will be listed on the front of the report card.